The bread and butter of measuring success are inevitably crunching the numbers.

 In terms of business clients, for example, a SaaS company benefits them by not requiring them to build and manage their own IT software systems.
 Businesses can purchase accounts (seats) for their team members and securely log in to access the software.
 A classic example of a B2B SaaS company is Salesforce.

-Overall, the SaaS business model is complex, but typically is based around a regular renewal of a membership.
+Overall, the SaaS business model is complex but typically is based around a regular renewal of membership.